-This spring, students in grades 3-8 and 11 will take both the English Language Arts and Mathematics portions of the tests.
+In the spring, students in grades 3-8 and 11 will take both the English Language Arts and Mathematics portions of the tests.
 Additionally, students in grades 5, 8, and 10 will take the CAST Science tests, which will assess their cumulative science knowledge.
-2017 is the pilot year for this computer adaptive science test.
 The online exams will consist of the following question types:

 How can I help my student prepare for this test?

 Since this is an online test, we know that, in order to feel comfortable and successful, many students will need to improve their keyboarding skills.
 Therefore, we have made available two types of online typing programs for Pathways students: Keyboarding Without Tears (recommended for students in grades K-5) and EduTyping (recommended for middle and high school students).
 These inexpensive keyboarding programs can be purchased with student funds, so please talk with your IST if you’d like to acquire one of these programs for your child.

 In addition to strong keyboarding skills, students will need practice with the test itself.
 There are training and practice tests available online; additionally, we have plans to host practice sessions at our regional offices and learning centers.
 We’ll update you with more information about these practice tests and opportunities as soon as it is available.